kavithakarthik/getting-and-cleaning-data/Readme.md

 ## About CodeBook

-The CodeBook.md file explains the transformations performed and the resulting data and variables.
+The CodeBook.md file explains the original data set and the resulting data and variables.

 ## About tidy_data.csv